Who can make or bring a claim for defamation?

 In general, a person has 1 year from the date of the publication to bring a claim in court.

 Are there any defences to being accused of defamation?

 Yes.
 The 3 most common defences are: –

 - Justification – that the publication was true or mostly true.

-- Fair comment – that the publication is an honestly held opinion which must be based on facts which are true or mostly true.
+- Fair comment – that the publication is an honestly held opinion that must be based on facts that are true or mostly true.

 - Privilege – in certain circumstances irrespective of whether a publication is defamatory, it is protected by law because of the occasion on which it was made or the purpose of the statement.
 The circumstances are varied and include things said in the course of court proceedings.

 I have received a Letter of Claim or I have been accused of defamation, what should I do?

 Contact us on 0113 244 0597 immediately and ask to speak to a member of our Disputes Team.
 We can ascertain quickly the merits of any claim and identify what your defences are if any.
 It may be the case that a prompt apology and a signed undertaking will minimise costs to you.